 Isn’t Wine Vegan?

 It’s a common misconception that all wine is vegan.
 Bit of a head-scratcher, isn’t it?
-Surely wine is largely made out of grapes?
+Surely wine is made mainly out of grapes?

 Can You Go Local?

 If you’re lucky enough to live near a vineyard, always support them with your business.
-This means fewer air miles go into shipping the wine and you are financially bolstering winemakers in your area – especially important if they are a small business.
+This means fewer air miles go into shipping the wine, and you are financially bolstering winemakers in your area – critical if they are a small business.